JaneliaSciComp/SongExplorer/README.md

 # Description #

 You have an audio recording, and you want to know where certain classes of sounds are.
-DeepSong is trained to recognize such words by manually giving it a few examples.
+SongExplorer is trained to recognize such words by manually giving it a few examples.
 It will then automatically calculate the probability, over time, of when those words occur in all of your recordings.

-Applications suitable for DeepSong include quantifying the rate or pattern of words emitted by a particular species, distinguishing a recording of one species from another, and discerning whether individuals of the same species produce different song.
+Applications suitable for SongExplorer include quantifying the rate or pattern of words emitted by a particular species, distinguishing a recording of one species from another, and discerning whether individuals of the same species produce different song.